Jonathan E. Pearl

-Negotiating with Jack Donaghy from 30Rock
+Negotiating like a boss!
+With Jack Donaghy from 30Rock

-Jack (from TV’s 30Rock show) is a big-time TV exec. struggling to negotiate down the pay of his baby’s Nanny.
+Jack Donaghy (from TV’s 30Rock show) is a big-time TV exec. struggling to negotiate down his Nanny’s hourly rate.

-You can see the whole clip on YouTube: https://www.youtube.com/watch?v=a7-eoiY4bOo#action=share
+[You can see the whole clip on YouTube: https://www.youtube.com/watch?v=a7-eoiY4bOo#action=share.]

 Meanwhile Jack makes several errors: creating an unfavourable anchor, letting his emotions get the better of him, and being unprepared with alternatives if his first play doesn’t go down well.
 It doesn’t.

 The Nanny clearly knows how to play hardball.
 Nanny services are not something you ask a stranger in the street to do for you.
 Your Nanny is looking after the most precious thing you have in the world.
 So, the Nanny knows not to negotiate against herself.
 She asks Jack….“so what do you want to do?”
 This puts pressure on Jack to come up with a solution.
-Jack hasn’t made any alternative plans, so he gives in and agrees to the full amount of pay the Nanny has demanded.
+Jack ends up negotiating against himself as a result.

-First: the Nanny makes the first, and extreme, offer.
 Yukle (1974) found that the more extreme your first offer is (as long as it is in your favour) the more successful you will be in the negotiation.
 Galinsky & Mussweiler (2001) explored the role of first offers in negotiations.
-Across three experiments, whether it was the buyer or seller who made the first offer, the person who made the first offer obtained a better outcome.
+Across three experiments, whether it was the buyer or seller who made the first offer, the person who made the first offer achieved a better outcome.
 In addition, Galinsky & Mussweiler found that first offers were a strong predictor of final settlement prices.

-Jack gets frustrated and angry when he realises he is not making progress in the negotiation.
-Feeling and showing these emotions also hampers his negotiation abilities.
-Negative affect has been found to hinder individuals in negotiation situations in many ways (Forgas, 1998).
+Jack gets frustrated and angry when he realises that he is not making progress in the negotiation.
+Feeling negative emotions and (worse) showing these to the Nanny also hampers his negotiation options.
+‘Negative affect’ – feelings of anger, contempt, disgust, guilt, fear, and nervousness - has been found to hinder individuals in negotiation situations in many ways (Forgas, 1998).
 In addition, showing your frustration or anger will only work in your favour if the opponent is in a weaker negotiation position.
-In this case, the Nanny has established that she is in pole position.
+In this case, the Nanny has established that she is in pole position – and Jack knows it.